noaione/yuusha-shoukan-ln/sources/v08/chapter5.md

 [From Shalltear...
 Ahh, that’s right!
 I brought you some fruits!
 Can you eat?]

 [Eh?
-T-Than—– wait, that’s a lot!
+T-Than—wait, that’s a lot!
 What’s with that amount?!]

 Kuro bursts into the room, looking very flustered, and reaching into her black coat...
 She pulls out a large amount of fruit, enough to fill half the room.